RafaelNTeixeira/ComputerSecurity/Logbooks/LOGBOOK13.md

 This process will be repeated until our packet reaches the destination.

-1.For that, we used a for cycle with a range of 100:
+1. For that, we used a for cycle with a range of 100:

 ```py
 from scapy.all import *